 Salary History Requests Ban & Pay Transparency

 There’s also a regulation many states and cities have implemented that bans companies from asking candidates about salary history.
 The idea behind this movement is that employers may be tempted to reset offers of annual pay at a rate that matches the candidate’s pay history and not the level of position the employer is filling.

 As of 2023, 16 states and many cities have implemented salary history ban laws.
 While some of these laws only apply to government employers, it’s vital you know the laws where you’re hiring workers so you can stay compliant.

 Related, pay transparency laws have seen a rise recently in an attempt to resolve a lack of pay equity.
 These laws require employers to disclose wage ranges for open positions, either in job ads or upon request by a candidate.
 As of 2023, eight states and multiple cities have implemented these laws.
 Remember, if you’re located in a state without these laws but accepting candidates from a state with pay transparency laws, you must comply with those laws.

 Throughout the interview process, do not ask candidates about pay history.
 Instead, inquire about their salary expectations moving forward and consider sharing what your open position pays.

 Fair Credit Reporting Act (FCRA)

-In short: We recommend only including an employment candidate’s credit profile if the job you’re considering hiring them for merits such action (such as an accountant or IT professional role).
-The most important point is to understand that one’s credit history, good or bad, is a poor indicator of whether or not the candidate would be a smart hire for your team.
+We recommend only running background checks when absolutely necessary and only including an employment candidate’s credit profile if the job you’re considering hiring them for merits such action (such as an accountant or IT professional role).

 Employee Benefit Security